The 50 best restaurants in London

 London hosts some restaurant groups that started out as classic solo restaurants before branching out.
 But they've managed to keep something special about every venue they open.
 Here are some notable restaurants with a few locations that should be on your radar.

-Soho, Shoreditch, Marylebone, King's Cross, Borough, Battersea
+BAO (Soho, Shoreditch, Marylebone, King's Cross, Borough, Battersea)

 How to explain the very special place that Dishoom has in Londoners' hearts?
 Is it the deep-running passion for their bacon naan and black daal that made us form queues outside every one of their restaurants?
 Or the clever interior design that transports us to the cafes of Bombay?
 Or perhaps it's the way they make everyone in our city feel at home there.